Azure/data-api-builder/README.md

 In your editor of choice, locate template configuration files in the `DataGateway.Service` directory of the form `hawaii-config.XXX.json`.

 Supply a value `connection-string` for the project to be able to connect the service to your database.
 These connection strings will be specific to the instance of the database that you are running.
 Example connection strings are provided for assistance.

-**Using Cli-Tool**
-Below command will let you generate the config file with the required database-type and connection-string (**Note:** --name denotes name of the generated config, do not add extension). hawaii init --name hawaii-config.XXX --database-type <<DBTYPE>> --connection-string <<CONNSTRING>>

 #### MsSql